geoph9/hass-gshell-extension/README.md

 Then open Gnome Tweaks (or the Extensions app on Gnome 40) and enable the extension.

 **Note:** Ubuntu 21.04 will not ship with `Gnome 40` and so you will still need to use the `Gnome 3.38` version.
-For installation instructions check the example in the [Installing from Release](#installing-from-release) subsection.
+You can install that by using the `build.sh` script above, with the default settings.

 ### Installing from Gnome Extensions